-- (c) time spent on a trial home visit under Minnesota Statutes § 260C.201, subd.
+(c) time spent on a trial home visit under Minnesota Statutes § 260C.201, subd.
 1(a)(3), counts toward the requirement that the court commence permanency proceedings under this rule.
 However, if the child is on a trial home visit at the time the court is required to commence permanency proceedings, the court may conduct the hearing under Rule 42.13.
-If a trial home visit is ordered or continued at the time set for the court to commence permanency proceedings or if the child is ordered returned to the parent's home as a trial home visit at the conclusion of permanency proceedings under this rule, and the child is subsequently returned to foster care, the court shall re-commence proceedings to determine an appropriate permanent order for the child not later than thirty (30) days after the child returns to foster care. - Subd.
+If a trial home visit is ordered or continued at the time set for the court to commence permanency proceedings or if the child is ordered returned to the parent's home as a trial home visit at the conclusion of permanency proceedings under this rule, and the child is subsequently returned to foster care, the court shall re-commence proceedings to determine an appropriate permanent order for the child not later than thirty (30) days after the child returns to foster care.

+Subd.
 5. Notification of Timing.
-Not later than when the court sets the date or deadline for the admit/deny hearing commencing the permanent placement determination proceedings and the permanency progress review hearing, the court shall notify the parties and participants of the following requirements: - (a) Requirement of Six (6) Month Hearing. for Child Under Eight (8) Years of Age.
+Not later than when the court sets the date or deadline for the admit/deny hearing commencing the permanent placement determination proceedings and the permanency progress review hearing, the court shall notify the parties and participants of the following requirements:

+(a) Requirement of Six (6) Month Hearing. for Child Under Eight (8) Years of Age.
 For a child who is under eight (8) years of age at the time a petition is filed alleging the child to be in need of protection or services, tThe court shall conduct a permanency progress review hearing to review the progress of the case, the parent's progress on the case plan or out-of-home placement plan, and the provision of services not later than six (6) months after the child is placed in foster care or in the home of a noncustodial or nonresident parent.
-At the hearing required under this paragraph, the court may conduct a permanency progress review hearing for any sibling of the child, regardless of age, when the sibling is also in foster care or in the home of a noncustodial parent. - (b) Requirement of Twelve (12) Month Hearing.
+At the hearing required under this paragraph, the court may conduct a permanency progress review hearing for any sibling of the child, regardless of age, when the sibling is also in foster care or in the home of a noncustodial parent. (b) Requirement of Twelve (12) Month Hearing.
 The court shall commence permanent placement determination proceedings to determine the permanent status of the child, regardless of age, not later than twelve (12) months after the child is placed in foster care or in the home of a noncustodial or nonresident parent.

 Rule 42.02.
-Purpose of Permanency Progress Review Hearing and Permanent Placement Determination Proceeding and Permanency Progress Review Hearing case, the parent's progress on the case plan or out-of-home placement plan, and the provision of services by the responsible social services agency.
-The court shall determine whether the parents or legal custodian have maintained regular contact with the child, whether the parents are complying with the court-ordered case plan or out-of-home placement plan, and whether the child would benefit from continuing this relationship.
+Purpose of Permanency Progress Review Hearing and Permanent Placement Determination Proceeding and Permanency Progress Review Hearing

+Subd.
+1. Permanency Progress Review Hearing: Child Under Eight (8) Years of Age.
+The purpose of the permanency progress review hearing is to review the progress of the case, the parent's progress on the case plan or out-of-home placement plan, and the provision of services by the responsible social services agency.
+The court shall determine whether the parents or legal custodian have maintained regular contact with the child, whether the parents are complying with the court-ordered case plan or outof-home placement plan, and whether the child would benefit from continuing this relationship.